The following core functionality features are available in Project Online.

 View tasks, dependencies, and the critical path of your project in a Network Diagram view.
 See Creating a network diagram.

-Project Help is only a click away using Office.com or Getting Started Guides directly in Project (click File > New).
+Project Help is available in Office.com or in Getting Started Guides directly in Project (select File > New).
 Watch these videos to make the switch to Project 2013.

 PDF and XPS output

-Save a Project file to a PDF or XPS file.
+Save a Project file as a PDF or XPS file.
 See Save a project file as PDF.

 Placeholder text in Project fields